Make the Most of It

 By Boat: Head for LAT 44 14' 45" N, LONG 68 33' 25" W, to our float and pier.

-You can pick up a guest mooring at our waterfront for $25 per night.
-Leave payment at the boathouse, or pay at the WoodenBoat Store, up the hill.
+You can pick up a guest mooring at our waterfront.
+You will pay at the boathouse or contact the School: 207.359.7702 or email firstname.lastname@example.org.
 First come, first served.
 We do not monitor a channel or phone line to tell you if there are open moorings.
 There are no shower/dumping station facilities, and provisions (the General Store in Brooklin) is about a mile away.
 This is not a public transport / UBER-type area.
 We generally have around a half dozen guest moorings available, depending on what's going on at WoodenBoat.
 These are mostly heavy granite blocks, in 8 to 15 feet of water at low tide.
 The bottom is mud, and anchor holding is generally pretty good.
 But the anchorage can be lumpy in a very strong southerly or northwesterly blow.

 Although we don't have guided tours of the campus, we have a few tips to make the most of your visit.